 1900 SW 4th Ave, Portland, OR 97201

-The Chapter 13 Inspection Program is a systematic inspection program of multi-family residential buildings built in 1972 or before and are three stories or more in height, to provide adequate fire and life safety for the occupants.
-These inspections include all vacant units, all commons areas, basements, roofs and escape routes.
+The Chapter 13 Inspection Program is a systematic inspection program of multi-family residential & hotel buildings built before 1973 and are more than two stories in height, to provide adequate fire and life safety for the occupants.
+These inspections include all vacant units, commons areas, basements, roofs and escape routes.
 When a commercial occupancy is included within the building, separation walls and ceilings are also inspected.

-This was a result of Ordinance 135236, passed by the City on September 7, 1972, which was to insure adequate fire and life safety protection for inhabitants of older multi-story hotels and apartment structures of 3 stories or more.
-Many of these older buildings were constructed in configurations that did not provide adequate safeguards, such as lack of enclosed stairways, availability of exits, fire separation, exit signs, etc. Agreements were made with the building owners and changes were made – the properties are systematically inspected to assure the Chapter 13 agreements are being upheld.
+This was a result of Ordinance 135236, passed by the City on September 7, 1972, which was to insure adequate fire and life safety protection for inhabitants of older multi-story hotels and apartment structures.
+Many of these older buildings were constructed in configurations that did not provide adequate safeguards, such as lack of enclosed stairways, availability of exits, fire separation, exit signs, etc. Compliance agreements were made with the building owners and changes were made – the properties are systematically inspected to assure these agreements are being upheld and maintained.